 - Second, CM constantly reminds one group of its “victim status” and the reason behind their misery: the “perpetrator” group.
 To keep the perpetrator group from revolting, CM uses guilt and coercion.

-CM started out in the 1920s by fueling the battle of men versus women – this was the rise of feminism.
+CM started out in the 1920s by fueling sexual liberation and the battle of men versus women – this was the beginning of feminism.
 Rather than saying the rich were evil and had too much power and money, the new argument was: men had too much power and money.
 Patriarchy was evil.
 It was only fair that women should have equal power.
 If only women had all the power, money and freedom as men, the society would be great.

 (BTW, if you doubt, how influential these people are, think about the reactions to Donald Trump.
-All the histrionic reactions and the language from the mainstream media are straight out of the works of Frankfurt School scholars.
-Furthermore, one can argue that the entire anti-establishment, sexual revolution and other movements of the 1960s were the products of these scholars.)
+All the histrionic reactions and the language from the mainstream media are straight out of the works of Frankfurt School scholars.)

 Although there were some positive social changes due to CM, there have been many drawbacks as well.
 The detrimental effects of CM come from